 Classical Ethical Guidelines

 The following ethical principles are guidelines instead of rigid rules.
 They are to be applied on a relative basis to each unique circumstance and context.
 They are time-proven qualities and characteristics that create harmony among individuals and organizations.
-The Anusara School of Hatha compels our members to uphold the highest of standards that reflect the life-affirming principles of the school.
+Our School compels our members to uphold the highest of standards that reflect the life-affirming principles of the school.